farshaddavoudi/ExcelWizard/README.md

 **1- Analyze Excel Template and Divide It to Sections**

 Analyze the Excel template and divide it to **Table**s, **Row**s and **Cell**s sections.
 In next step, each section will be mapped to its ExcelWizard model equivalent.
-We use these section models in the next step to create the `CompoundExcelBuilder` model by putting them all together.
+We use these section models in the Step 3 to create the `CompoundExcelBuilder` model by putting them all together.

 For our example, the Excel is composed of these sections: